Breeze/northwind-demo/STEPS.md

 Next we'll work on the API server.

-See [STEPS-Server-Core](./STEPS-Server-Core.md) for creating a .NET Core server.
+See [STEPS-Server-Core](./STEPS-Server-Core.md) for creating a .NET Core 2 server.

+See [STEPS-Server-Core3](./STEPS-Server-Core3.md) for creating a .NET Core 3 server.

 <!-- See [STEPS-Server-Node](./STEPS-Server-Node.md) for creating a NodeJS server. -->
 If you want to jump ahead to look at the client apps, see: